salmansrabon/dmoney-newman-report-b10/README.md

-# Dmoney API Automation and Reporting using Newman
+# Project Title: Dmoney API Automation and Reporting using Newman

 ## Project Sumary: In this project admin can create customer, agent or any user.
 Also admin can view list and edit or delete users.